Iteration mark: History

 Iteration marks have been occasionally used for more than two thousand years in China.
-The example image shows an inscription in bronze script, a variety of formal writing dating to the Zhou Dynasty, that ends with "子_{𠄠}孫_{𠄠}寶用", where the small 𠄠 ("two") is used as iteration marks in the phrase "子子孫孫寶用" ("descendants to use and to treasure").
+The example image shows an inscription in bronze script, a variety of formal writing dating to the Zhou dynasty, that ends with "子_{𠄠}孫_{𠄠}寶用", where the small 𠄠 ("two") is used as iteration marks in the phrase "子子孫孫寶用" ("descendants to use and to treasure").

 Malayo-Polynesian languages

 In Filipino, Indonesian, and Malay, words that are repeated can be shortened with the use of numeral "2".
 For example, the Malay kata-kata ("words", from single kata) can be shortened to kata2, and jalan-jalan ("to walk around", from single jalan) can be shortened to jalan2.
 The usage of "2" can be also replaced with superscript "^{2}" (e.g. kata^{2} for kata2).
 The sign may also be used for reduplicated compound words with slight sound changes, for example hingar^{2} for hingar-bingar ("commotion").
 Suffixes may be added after "2", for example in the word kebarat^{2}an ("Western in nature", from the basic word barat ("West") with the prefix ke- and suffix -an).

 The use of this mark dates back to the time when these languages were written with Arabic script, specifically the Jawi or Pegon varieties.
 Using the Arabic numeral ٢, words such as رام رام (rama-rama, butterfly) can be shortened to رام٢.
 The use of Arabic numeral ٢ was also adapted to several Brahmi derived scripts of the Malay archipelago, notably Javanese, Sundanese, Lontara, and Makassaran.
 As the Latin alphabet was introduced to the region, the Western-style Arabic numeral "2" came to be use for Latin-based orthography.

 The use of "2" as an iteration mark was official in Indonesia up to 1972, as part of the Republican Spelling System.
-Its usage was discouraged when the Enhanced Indonesian Spelling System was adopted, and even though it commonly found in handwriting or old signage, it is considered to be inappropriate for formal writing and documents.
+Its usage was discouraged when the Enhanced Indonesian Spelling System was adopted, and even though it is commonly found in handwriting, old signage or text messages, it is considered to be inappropriate for formal writing and documents.

 Japanese

-Japanese has various iteration marks for its three writing systems, namely kanji, hiragana, and katakana, but only the (horizontal) kanji iteration mark (々) is commonly used today.
+Japanese has various iteration marks for its three writing systems, namely kanji, hiragana, and katakana, but only the kanji iteration mark (々) is commonly used today.